centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-commercial-extensions.md

 - Fixed regressions on API endpoints due to Spring Boot version
 - Fixed weather styled elements that were not showing any image
-- Change label in map home page about server ip address
+- Changed label in MAP home page about server IP address

 ### 21.10.4